Tactile, projection mapping interactive

 Illustration for animation

 The river table is a fully animated experience with many moving parts.
-Each illustration had to be drawn at an angled, top down view, to mimic how the visitors view the built scene the animations are projected on.
-The illustrations had to be heavily simplified to be clear at this scale, and drawn from many angles.
+Each illustration had to be drawn at an angle, bird’s-eye view, to mimic how the visitors view the built scene the animations are projected on.
+The illustrations had to be heavily simplified to be clear at this small scale, and broken up to be animated.

 DESIGNING FOR 3D PRINTING